What will it cost you?

 - Hourly Rates: My legal costs are normally charged to you on a time basis i.e. how many hours multiplied by my agreed hourly rate plus VAT.
 I have extensive experience and expertise (which means we can work quickly and efficiently) and as I am based outside of London with lower overheads, we are able to pass the overhead savings onto you.

-- Fixed Fees: However, I do also offer fixed fees for work where the scope of the work is clear and there will be no surprises e.g. cease & desist letters, letters before claim, interim applications, issuing proceedings.
+- Fixed Fees: However, I do also offer fixed fees for work where the scope of the work is clear (in any litigation matters this is usually at the start only) and there will be no surprises e.g. cease & desist letters, letters before claim and responses, interim applications, issuing proceedings.

 - Estimates and Credit Limit: Where the scope of the work is unclear e.g. the matter will likely be long term and/or comprises multiple strategies /scenarios which may change depending on how your opponent or Court reacts as we progress.
 In that case it is difficult to predict costs other than to provide “ball-park estimates”.
 What I find works best is to provide estimates for likely scenarios, and work up to agreed and re-settable credit limits as we go along.
 This way my clients know how much spend they are committed until notified that the limit is reached.
 They can decide whether to proceed and to re-set the credit limit at that stage, or not.